On a bit of a run after the Phenomenon and Force It albums, UFO followed these up with the No Heavy Petting

 737. KISS / Love Gun.
 1977.
 3.5/5

-How do you rate an album that really has more average material than absolute gems?
+How do you rate an album that probably has as much average material on it than absolute gems?
 I guess it depends on how often you play it, and how you are able to ignore the ordinary to get through to the brilliant.
 It may not be their best overall, but there are those timeless great songs on here that just keep you coming back for more.
+This album in particular gained a lot of late support with the release of the 1999 movie “Detroit Rock City”, which focused on a bunch of mates trying to get to a Kiss concert.
+“Love Gun was the album focused on it the opening scenes, and the opening credits rolled with the title track blazing over the top.

 Tuesday, March 24, 2015